-Teach your child tips to take good care of his teeth
+Tips to help you take good care of your child's teeth

-Your baby’s first teeth begin to appear when he is about 6 months old.
-By the time he is 3 years old, the whole set of 20 baby (or milk) teeth will be fully erupted.
+Your baby's first teeth begin to appear when they are about 6 months old.
+By the time they are 3 years old, the whole set of 20 baby (or milk) teeth will be fully erupted.

 From the age of 6, these will gradually be replaced by adult teeth.
-Practising proper dental care will help your child keep his adult teeth permanently.
+Practising proper dental care will help your child keep their adult teeth permanently.

 Some parents might ask: “Why is it crucial to look after my child’s teeth now, since the baby teeth will drop out anyway and they will be replaced by adult teeth?”

 Healthy habits start young and will carry over to adulthood.
-A child who does not want to brush his teeth or go to a dentist will likely continue to do so in adulthood.
-Not unless parents guide him and instil good health habits from young.
+A child who does not want to brush their teeth or go to a dentist will likely continue to do so in adulthood.
+Not unless parents guide them and instill good health habits from young.

-Consistently guide your child on how to care for his teeth and this healthy habit will stay with him for life.
+Consistently guide your child on how to care for their teeth and this healthy habit will stay with them for life.

-Your child needs to brush his teeth twice a day, once in the morning and once before he sleeps at night.
-Most young children are not thorough when brushing their teeth.
-It is crucial to supervise your child until he has the dexterity to do so independently, roughly till he is 7-9 years old.
+Your child needs to brush their teeth twice a day, once in the morning and once before they sleep at night.
+Young children are usually not thorough when brushing their teeth.
+It is crucial to supervise your child until they have the dexterity to do so independently, roughly till they are 7-9 years old.

 You can make tooth-brushing a happy affair every day.
 Find a way that works for both you and your child.
 Do try out some of the suggested activities at the end of this chapter to encourage daily toothbrushing.